-- Email (optional).
+Email address (optional).
 Email addresses displayed on the web can receive spam.
-If you decide to list an email address, consider using a general box versus a personal inbox.
+If you decide to list an email, consider using a general box versus a personal inbox.

-- Social profiles.
-Even if you link to social accounts elsewhere on your website, evaluate if it would be helpful to include additional social links on the Contact page.
+Social profiles.
+Even if you link to social accounts elsewhere on your website, it can be helpful to include additional social links on the Contact page.

-- Form.
-Generally, a form on this page should be short and sweet, limiting the number of required fields to encourage site visitors to complete it.
+Form.
+Generally, a form on this particular page will be short and sweet, limiting the number of required fields to encourage site visitors to complete it.
 Any time you are tempted to add a field to a form ask yourself if it is crucial information.

 Other Contact Page Best Practices:

 Consider the page layout.
 Be intentional in how you list your contact information, the order of information will often guide your site visitors to prioritize one method over another.
 Direct customers to the appropriate information (and consider which method of contact you prefer!).